Hoffmanation/spring-boot-concurrency-demo/watertank/readme.txt

 I finished the test.

-A link to the source Code via Git Repository can be found here : https://github.com/Hoffmanation/CodeValueTest.git A link to the source Code as a zip file via my own personal server can be found here :   http://oren-hoffman.com/codeValue/codeValue.zip
+A link to the source Code via Git Repository can be found here : https://github.com/Hoffmanation/CodeValueTest.git A direct link to the Executable Jar file can be found here : http://oren-hoffman.com/codeValue/CodeValue.jar
-A direct link to the Executable Jar file can be found here : http://oren-hoffman.com/codeValue/codeValue.jar

 Please bare in mind that this downloads can take a few minutes ...